BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 >We'd rather stop for cars and caravans
 >We waited wafting in the evening gas
 >To every city vite-fait brined in wine
->For Tim and Flo who kept the rhythm's beat.
+>For Tim as well who kept the rhythm's beat.

 >Till Basque I surfed to take the solo lead
 >Far from the hold of Silvio's belay
->Without a name I rolled that game of chance
+>Without a name I spun that game of chance
 >And downed those drunken sips of Leah's sweet.

 *Watch* -- May 2024